heidenreich/theironyard.github.io/source/jobs/index.markdown

 - Great communication skills, especially in distilling complex subject matter
 - You believe in our [mission](#mission) and are excited about building our [culture](#culture)
 - Really care about the mission of filling the gigantic developer shortfall happening in our industry
-- A good sense of humor - intensive classes don't work if its all work and no play
+- A good sense of humor - intensive classes don't work if it's all work and no play
 - Big fan of open source work and building the dev community in general
 - *Bonus: great at finding epic gifs*